HAMERSLEY ROVERS JUNIOR FC

 We seek to provide a safe and healthy environment that values, supports, and encourages players of all abilities, genders, cultures, and backgrounds.
 Our aim is to encourage and promote fair play, respect for others, and good sportsmanship.

-Early in 1981, a group of interested parents negotiated with the Local Council in an effort to form a Soccer Club that could be based at Carine Open Space and provide the children in the area with a chance to play ‘World’s Greatest Game’.
+Early in 1981, a group of interested parents negotiated with the Local Council to form a Soccer Club based at Carine Open Space that would provide the children in the area chance to play the ‘World’s Greatest Game’.
 These interested parents were ably led by Pat and Fred Zammit.